OULibraries/oulib_files_theme/README.md

-# oulib_intranet
+# oulib_files_theme
-This is the subtheme of Bootstrap for OU Libraries Intranet sites.
+boostrap subtheme for files.libraries.ou.edu.
+Branched from intranet theme, but with libraries footer.